DAE-Code/NS2D_DataAssimilation/Environment.md

-\*

 user@pc:~/work$ git clone https://github.com/DAE-Code/NS2D_EnKF

-Command 'git' not found, but can be installed with:
+Command \'git\' not found, but can be installed with:

 sudo apt install git